japila-books/spark-sql-internals/docs/logical-operators/LogicalPlan.md

 `metadataOutput` requests the [children](#children) for the metadata output attributes (recursively).

 !!! note
-    `metadataOutput` should be overridden if this operators does not propagate its children's output.
+    `metadataOutput` should be overridden by operators that do not propagate its children's output.

 See: